Report calls UK financial watchdogs cowed and secretive

 The report also noted the vote to leave the European Union will put Britain in full control of regulation, putting heavier demands on resources.

-Members of the New City Agenda include London Stock Exchange Group CEO Xavier Rolet, Newton Asset Management Chairman Helena Morrissey and former TSC chairman John McFall.
+Members of the New City Agenda include the Archbishop of Canterbury and former oil executive Justin Welby, London Stock Exchange Group (LSE.L) CEO Xavier Rolet, Newton Asset Management Chairman Helena Morrissey and former TSC chairman John McFall.